SamLengyel/cs338/wireshark.md

 ```
 2. The client uses port 38570 for this interaction.
 3. The client needs a port to have a specific location to receive the network communication on and to allow multiple different connections at once, rather than just using the one IP address.
-4. Frame 4 - the data in the packet window of Wireshark agrees.
+4. Frame 4 - the data in the packet window of Wireshark agrees:
 ```
 4	132.163.96.1	10.150.255.57	DAYTIME	DAYTIME Response
 ```